datarhei/restreamer/faq.md

 ### Icecast
 To be honest we do not know yet.
 If you have tested this with Icecast please tell us your results :)

+### Auto resume
+If you have set up a stream the way you like, for example, from OBS to restreamer, then to youtube, what happens when you stop the stream in OBS?

+The streams in Restreamer that are currently connected will try to reconnect on loss of connection.
+Restreamer stores the wanted state ("connected" or "disconnected") on disk such that it can reconstruct them after a reboot.

+In the example, you are pulling the stream from the local RTMP.
+This is the stream you send to Restreamer from OBS.
+If you stop OBS, Restreamer gets disconnected from the RTMP and will try to reconnect every few seconds.
+As soon as you start OBS again, it will be able to connect to the local RTMP.

+The same happens for the stream that you send to Youtube.
+This one also pulls the stream from the local RTMP and forwards it to Youtube.
+This will also try to reconnect if the incoming stream stops.

+You do not have to have the browser open for this process.

 ## Support the project